 • Select a code that is the most useful to your current job description.
 It might be the ISA-88 Batch standard, the NEC, or one of the NFPA, UL, or ASME codes or ISA Standards.

 • Once the code is selected, try to find a short class and/or book that explains it and its application.
 This information will be important as you begin reading.

 • NOW read the code (or at least sections of it).
 Start with the parts that are most applicable to your present job description.

-For example, in the specific case of S88, consider reading an introductory book such as Applying S88: Batch Control from a User’s Perspective1 about two guys creating a batch control system for an ice cream plant.
+For example, in the specific case of ISA-88, consider reading an introductory book such as Applying S88: Batch Control from a User’s Perspective (Update: the reference “S88” has been replaced by ISA-88) about two guys creating a batch control system for an ice cream plant.
 The information in that book is easy to read and explains the application of the standard in an actual plant.
 (The book makes great sense; the ISA-88 standard itself is difficult to follow.)

 If you are learning the National Electric Code, take a preparatory course for a state electrical contractor’s license.
 Even if you have no plans to actually get a license, the class will explain the often mystifying arrangement of the NEC and will help you quickly locate information.
 Do NOT try to read and/or memorize the code cover to cover.
 It is huge and covers a wide variety of specific situations that have little bearing on the average automation engineer’s job.
 DO read the early generic chapters on branch circuits, grounding, and conductors as well as the chapters on motors, and read the sections on hazardous area classifications if applicable to your situation.
 Make an effort to pick a code and/or code section and learn a new one every year.
 Most engineers will find the following codes particularly useful: